High-level overview of the Executive Dashboard.

 Understanding why your score has increased or decreased from any point in time has never been easier with the interactive RiskSense Security Score (RS³) Timeline chart.
-Select the start date and end date to observe exact differences in finding, host, and threat counts and the changes in RS³ between those two dates.
-In addition, the Top 50 High Impact Findings by VRR chart assists in understanding score changes over time by showing the addition of CVE vulnerabilities by date, according to how many hosts that they affect.
+Select the start date and end date to observe exact differences in finding and asset counts and the changes in RS³ between those two dates.
+In addition, the Top 50 High-Impact Unique Findings chart assists you with understanding score changes over time by showing the addition of CVE vulnerabilities by date, according to how many hosts that they affect.

-Hosts: This chart contrasts the total host count with the number of hosts that have older weaponized findings.
-The second number includes hosts with at least one open weaponized finding discovered 90 or more days ago.
+Hosts contrasts the total host count with the number of hosts that have open weaponized findings.
 A weaponized finding is associated with at least one threat.
-Note that if dashboard filters include tags, this chart will only show data for tags applied to assets.
+Note that if dashboard filters include tags, the widget will only show data for tags applied to assets.

-Weaponization Funnel: This chart organizes open host findings according to how much risk is posed by associated threats.
-Risk increases from left to right, as successive sets of threat filters are considered.
-Each section of the funnel shows the number of open findings that match the threat filters and the number of assets impacted.
-From left to right, the funnel shows metrics based on:
+This chart organizes open host findings according to how much risk is posed by associated threats or trending vulnerabilities.
+Risk increases from left to right, as successive sets of threat or trending filters are considered.
+Each section of the funnel shows the number of open findings that match the filters and the number of assets impacted.
+From left to right, the funnel shows metrics based on

 - All open findings (“Total Findings”)

 - Open findings related to Remote Code Execution or Privilege Escalation exploits (“RCE/PE”)